Nic Nicosia

 Nicosia is considered a pioneer in the staged photographic movement that came into prominence in the early 1980s.
 Real Pictures #11 is an example of his staged pictures.
 It was taken shortly after moving into a new suburban Dallas neighborhood, and uses three children who lived on his street as models.

+Award

+He was awarded a Louis Comfort Tiffany Foundation grant in 1984 and a Guggenheim Fellowship in 2010.